-Hanuman’s son Makardhwaja was born to a powerful fish of the same name when Hanuman, after burning the entire Lanka with his tail, plunged into the sea to cool his body.
-It is said that the fish swallowed his sweat, and thus Makardhwaja was conceived.
+Hanuman’s son Makardhwaja was born to a powerful fish of the same name.
+The child was conceived when a fish swallowed Lord Hanuman’s sweat.
+This happened when Hanuman burned the entire Lanka with his tail and plunged into the sea to cool his body.

-Vishwamitra was the Teacher (guru) of Lord Rama, so he could not disregard the command of Vishwamitra.
-Therefore, he showered Hanuman with arrows.
+Lord Raman could not debate his Guru’s command, Vishwamitra.
+Therefore, Hanuman was sentenced to death by arrows.
 Hanuman chanted the name of Lord Ram; all the arrows returned without inflicting any harm to Hanuman.
 Lord Ram then fired Brahmastra, but it also returned circumambulating the meditative Hanuman.
 After this, Vishwamitra also bowed before the Lord.

 After the conquest of Lanka and the coronation of Lord Rama, Hanuman went to the Himalayan Mountains and carved the story of Rama on the walls of the Himalayas with his fingernails.

 When Maharishi Valmiki went to Hanuman to show him the Ramayana composed by him, he was saddened to see the Ramayana carved on the walls.
-Hanuman’s Ramayan was far superior to that of his.
+Hanuman’s Ramayan was far superior to his own.
 Hanuman quickly understood the dilemma of Valmiki, and so he erased his Ramayana.

 7. Hanuman and the Pandavas

 The venerable monkey god is also found in the epic poem Mahabharata.
 The same story of how Hanuman met the brave Bhim, one of the Pandava brothers, is wonderful.
-Hanuman immediately recognized Bhima as his brother in spirit since both of them were born from the blessing of Pavan, the god of wind, and promised him help in the Battle of Kurukshetra.
+Hanuman immediately recognized Bhima as his brother in spirit since both of them were born from the blessing of Pavan (Vayu Dev), the god of wind, and promised him help in the Battle of Kurukshetra.